Skarstein-Hatlen/Kjetil_Skarstein-Hatlen_sp1/README.md

-Need to use font-awesome for bicycle icon as bootstrap does not have a bicycle.
+Need to use font-awesome for motorcycle icon as bootstrap does not have a bicycle.